What is Wave Theory?

 In the chart below, the market has had a retracement of more than one-third, breaking through the Fibonacci range, and the market has stabilized up after the retracement.
 At this time, you can enter the market to make orders.
 The Stop-Loss can be set at a more conservative point, the profit-and-loss ratio is set to 1:1.33, and if 10 Bitcoin is used as margin, the amount received after exiting the trade would be 13.3 Bitcoin.

 The market price in the illustrated area fell by around 35%.
 If you choose to enter the market at this time, the Take-Profit can be preset to the position before the breakout is 3884.18, and the Stop-Loss is set to the front low of 3625.9.

 How to define and find waves

-The price volatility, for example, due to shocking news, is called a wave, and the small retracement that appears later is also called a wave.
+The price volatility, for example, due to unexpected news, is called a wave, and the small retracement that appears later is also called a wave.
 As shown in the figure, the interval with a large amplitude is the initial starting wave, and the smaller one is the retracement, or correction, wave.
 Usually, three waves in one direction will be followed by two waves going in the opposite direction as a correction of the over-sentiment.